whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/make/make-webhooks.md

 Each scenario must use its own webhook.
 You can not use one webhook in multiple scenarios.

-### Inserting webhooks to scenarios
+### Inserting Webhooks to Scenarios

 1. Insert the **Custom Webhook** module from the **Webhooks** app.

 2. In the module's settings, click **Add**.

 3. Set the webhook's name and other settings, then click **Save**.

 Make generates a URL and starts listening for requests to this URL.
 Send a request to this URL to have Make automatically determine the data structure for this webhook.
 See setting up webhook data structure below for more details.

 ### Note

-You can access the webhook's details and change the webhook's settings in the _Webhooks_ section in the left menu.
+You can access the webhook's details and change the webhook's settings in the *Webhooks* section in the left menu.

-### Setting up webhook data structure
+### Setting up Webhook Data Structure

 Optionally, you can let Make know what [data structure](https://www.make.com/en/help/tools/data-structures.html "Data structures") to expect in the webhook request payload.
 Make can use data structures to validate the incoming data.
 If you do not set up a data structure, Make will pass the incoming data to subsequent modules in your scenario without any validation.

 To enable validating incoming data, set up the webhook's data structure in one of the following ways:

--   Create a new data structure manually in the _Data structures_ section.
+-   Create a new data structure manually in the *Data structures* section.

 -   Use an existing data structure.

 You can also use the following methods to let Make know what data structure to expect.